Bachelor’s in Secondary Education Program Guide

 Median Annual Salary: $55,240*

 Special education teachers work with students with a variety of mental, emotional, social, and physical disabilities.
 They often provide personalized support to each of their students, including the creation and implementation of individualized education programs, or IEPs.
-Some states may allow you to serve as a special education teacher with just a secondary education degree, but others specifically require an undergraduate degree in special education.
+Some states may allow you to serve as a special education teacher with just a secondary education degree, but others specifically require an on-campus or online undergraduate degree in special education.

 Median Annual Salary: $58,980*